V-chala/assignment5/README.md

 # assignment5

-have wriiten the parts of resume in JSON Format as given in the task page of assignment.
+have written the parts of resume in JSON Format as given in the task page of assignment.